 California law mandates that you report certain accidents.
 Failure to do so may result in penalties, including fines and license suspension.

 A police report provides essential documentation of the accident.
-It contains crucial information such as the date, time, location, and parties involved in the accident.
+It contains crucial information such as the accident’s date, time, location, and parties involved.
 Insurance companies typically require a police report when processing claims.

 A police report can help establish fault in an accident.
 The officer will investigate the scene, talk to witnesses, and collect evidence.
 This information can be valuable when determining who is responsible for the accident and any subsequent losses.